email: info(at)go-eu.com

 Anyone who has ever thought about starting a company in Romania has most likely noticed the very low taxation in the country, or the low wage level for hiring employees.
 Compared to Western countries, only a third of the costs are incurred and that is for qualified permanent employees.

 The challenges you may encounter, whether you set up your company remotely from your home country or relocate to Romania.
+Let's clarify the 3 biggest mistakes that can occur when setting up a company in Romania:

 If you choose not to employ permanent staff, you will automatically be subject to a 16% tax on your profits.